LucasCodes8/LucasCodes8/README.md

 # Hello, I'm Lucas McMahon
 <a href="https://www.linkedin.com/in/lucas-mcmahon-cybersec/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate from Florida State University with a bachelors degree in Cyber Criminiology.
-I have a profound interest in Cyber Security/Forensics and a dedication to solving complex problems.
+I have a profound interest in Cyber Security/Forensics and a dedication to achieving my goals.

 ## Objective